 - Ambiguous tasks lacking clear instructions

 - No management reporting on what was happening at each opportunity stage

-If you too make these mistakes I would like to show you how to fix them.
-Next Thursday we are running a free webinar (online seminar) explaining how to fix the most common mistakes.
+If you too make mistakes with Infusionsoft opportunities, I would like to show you how to fix them.
+Why not schedule a FREE Infusionsoft Audit call?